prerakmall/C-MapReduce/README.md

 This is initially developed by myself (Jeffrey K L Wong) and my group teammate (Bill K K Chan) as the final project of the course - Fundamentals of Operating Systems during our Master Study in HK Polytechnic University.
 The program was written using Xcode7.0 and fully tested on the following environment:

 1. Mac OSX 10.10.4 with Apple LLVM compiler (clang-700.0.72)
 2. Suse Linux 11 (kernel 3.0.93-0.5) with GCC compiler (gcc 4.3.4)

 # Motivation
 Our motivation is mainly driven by the most popular technique in current machine learning area - <b>Deep Neural Network (DNN)</b>.
 While nowadays DNN is most popular originally from one of the wide variety machine learning techniques, it was once considered impossible until recent technology breakthrough in:

-1. distributed computing (using MapReduce Framework),
+1. distributed computing (using MapReduce Framework)
 2. parallel computing (using GPU) and
 3. the massively available training samples (from Big Data)